TracyGJG/My-Sorts/README.md

 # My-Sorts
 My attempt to create a numeric sort algorithm in JavaScript

 ## Filter-Merge Sort
-The underlying mechanism for my sort is to filter out the (incrementally) sorted data items, leaving a disordered list.
-The process repeats with the disordered list to extract sorted and unsorted lists.
+The underlying mechanism for my sort is to filter out the unsorted data items, leaving an (incrementally) ordered list.
+The process repeats on the unsorted list to extract more sorted and unsorted lists.
 The two sorted lists are merged to form a single sorted output.
 This process continues using a recursive call until all the unsorted data is exhausted.

                                   _______________
         Input ====>              /               \